-FORM 10-K CTION 13 OR 15(d) OF THE SECURITIES I For the fiscal year ended December 31, 2017 OR EXCHANGE ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURIT OR THE TRANSITION PERIOD FROM TO Commission File Number: 001-37985 IES EXCHANGE ACT OF 1934 ANAPTYSBIO, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 10421 Pacific Center Court, Suite 200 San Diego, CA (Address of principal executive offices) 20-3828755 (I.R.S.
-Employer Identification Number) 92121 (Zip Code) (858) 362-6295 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common S Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned iss Indicate by check mark if the Registrant is not required to file reports uer, as defined in Rule 405 of the Securities Act.
-YES ⊠ No NO 🗆 Indicate by check mark whether the Registrant: (1) has filed all reportshorter period that the Registrant was required to file such reports), at s required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 month ıs (or for su Indicate by check mark whether the Registrant has submitted electror Rule 405 of Regulation S-T (§232.405 of this chapter) during the pre- ceding 12 months (or for such shorter period that the Registra nt was required to submit and post such files).
-YES '⊠ NO [ Indicate by check mark if disclosure of delinquent filers pursuant to I in definitive proxy or information statements incorporated by reference knowledge Indicate by check mark whether the Registrant is a large accelerated f "accelerated filer", and "smaller reporting company" in Rule 12b-2 o reporting company.
-See the definition of "large acceler ated filer", Large accelerated filer $\ \square$ Accelerated filer X Non-accelerated filer $\ \square$ (Do not check if a smaller reporting company) Smaller reporting company If an emerging growth company, indicate by check mark if the registr provided pursuant to Section 13(a) of the Exchange Act. ⊠ ant has elected not to use the extended transition period for co Emerging growth company omplying with any new or revised financial accounting x g standards
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2018

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM TO

+Commission File Number: 001-37985

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 10421 Pacific Center Court, Suite 200 San Diego, CA (Address of principal executive offices) 20-3828755 (I.R.S.
+Employer Identification Number)

+92121 (Zip Code)

+(858) 362-6295 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act: Common Stock, Par Value \$0.001 Per Share; Common stock traded on the Nasdaq stock market Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES x NO 🗆

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES 🗆 NO x

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES x NO

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES x NO

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company," in Rule 12b-2 of the Exchange Act.

+Large accelerated filer x Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES $\square$ NO $\boxtimes$
+YES 🗆 NO x

-$The aggregate \ market \ value \ of \ voting \ common \ equity \ held \ by \ non-affiliates \ of \ the \ Registrant \ was \ \$267,648,042 \ as \ of \ June \ 30, \ 2017.$
+The aggregate market value of voting common equity held by non-affiliates of the Registrant was \$1,518,810,407 as of June 30, 2018.

-The number of shares of Registrant's Common Stock outstanding was 23,809,914 as of February 28, 2018.
+The number of shares of Registrant's Common Stock outstanding was 26,986,584 as of February 25, 2019.